Dolneni Municipality: Geography

-The municipality borders Čaška Municipality to the northeast, Prilep Municipality to the southeast, Krivogaštani Municipality to the south, Kruševo Municipality to the southwest, and Makedonski Brod Municipality to the northwest.
+The municipality borders the Čaška Municipality to the northeast, the Prilep Municipality to the southeast, the Krivogaštani Municipality to the south, the Kruševo Municipality to the southwest, and the Makedonski Brod Municipality to the northwest.

 Demographics

-According to the last national census from 2021 this municipality has 13,126 inhabitants.
+According to the 2021 North Macedonia census, this municipality has 13,126 inhabitants.
 Ethnic groups in the municipality include:

+Religious affiliation according to the 2002 Macedonia census and 2021 North Macedonia census:

 Inhabited places

 There are 36 inhabited places in this municipality.